ibm-cloud-docs/CDN/faqs.md

 ## How is my IBM Cloud Content Delivery Network service account created?
 {: faq}

 Your account is created during the CDN order process.
 If you are creating a CDN from the Legacy portal, when you click the **Order CDN** button, under the **Network -> CDN page**, your account is created.
-If you are creating a CDN from the IBM cloud portal, when you click the **Create** button, under the **Catalog -> Network -> Content Delivery Network** page, your account is created.
+If you are creating a CDN from the {{site.data.keyword.cloud}} portal, when you click the **Create** button, under the **Catalog -> Network -> Content Delivery Network** page, your account is created.

 ## What do I do when my CDN is in CNAME Configuration Status?
 {: faq}